Bill Nunn (American football)

 William Goldwyn Nunn Jr. (September 30, 1924 – May 6, 2014) was an American sportswriter, newspaper editor and football scout for the Pittsburgh Steelers in the National Football League (NFL) and is a 2021 member of the Pro Football Hall of Fame.
 Due to the fame of his son, actor William G. Nunn III, he was also known as Bill Nunn Sr.

-Biography

 Early life

 Nunn was born and raised in the Homewood neighborhood of Pittsburgh, Pennsylvania.
 He is the son of William G. Nunn Sr., who was the managing editor of the Pittsburgh Courier.
 The Courier was among the most influential black publications in the nation.

 The younger Nunn attended college at West Virginia State where he was a stand-out basketball player on a team which went 26–0 in his senior season.
 His high school and college teammate, Chuck Cooper would become the first black player drafted by the NBA.
 Another college teammate, Earl Lloyd, was the first black person to play in an NBA game.

 Nunn was recruited by the Harlem Globetrotters, but chose instead to return home to Pittsburgh to work at the Courier.